 The evening ended up being very eventful as our host was celebrating his brother engagement.
 We got invited and were in for another cultural shock – women and men were not allowed to eat together.
 I, therefore, ended inside with the bride-to-be family dancing and singing, while Andrew was outside enjoying the stars and a shisha or two.
 After such a busy and exhausting day we headed to our tent in the middle of the desert for more star gazing.

 The following morning we woke up to the most glorious sunrise, ate our delicious Bedouin breakfast and head to our next stop, Petra!

-Find the second part of our trip here!
+Find the second part of our week in Jordan here!